 - Stainless steel

-- Ultrasonic thickness gauges can be used in many different industries including:
+You can use ultrasonic thickness gauges in many different industries, including:

 - Automotive industry: To measure gaps between parts or components such as bearing races, bushings, gears, shafts, and flywheels